Skip to Main Content

 WIT Architectural Theses are digitized on the Digital Collections.

-Please cite any records used from our collection as follows: Title or description of item, date (day, month, year), Collection number or identifier, series number (if applicable), box number, folder number, Collection Name, Name of Repository, Location of Repository.
+Please cite any records used from our collection using the applicable information: Author, Title or description of item, date, Collection number or identifier, series number (if applicable), box number, folder number, Collection Name, Name of Repository, Location of Repository.
 URL if applicable.

 For example (Chicago Manual of Style citation):